-Before you start virtually window shopping, however, consider the lumen output of any camp light you’re interested in.
+Before purchasing the best lantern for camping, be sure to consider its lumen output.
 Unlike wattage (which measures only energy usage and not brightness), the lumen rating provides an objective level of a light’s brightness.
 For reference, consider that a traditional 60-watt household bulb puts out about 800 lumens.
-That’s overkill for most campsite usage, which is why ambient camp lighting like string or rope lights is usually around 75 to 100 lumens, most outdoor headlamps are in the 200- to 400-lumen range, and the brightest camp lanterns are 500 lumens or more.
-Our list of best camping lights will help you narrow down your options.
+That’s overkill for most campsite usage, which is why ambient camp lighting like string or rope lights is usually around 75 to 100 lumens.
+Most outdoor headlamps are in the 200- to the 400-lumen range, and the brightest camp lanterns are 500 lumens or more.
+Our list of the best camping lights will help you narrow down your options.

-Goal Zero’s newly upgraded Lighthouse 600 Lantern features a traditional camping lantern design in an ultracompact footprint.
+Goal Zero’s newly upgraded Lighthouse 600 Lantern features a traditional camp lamp design in an ultracompact footprint.
 In fact, it’s one of the smallest lanterns we’ve tested.
-The 600-lumen output also makes it one of the brightest, though all that illumination is easily adjustable with a grippy knob to focus the light either 360 degrees or from just half of the light ring.
-The 5200mAh battery provides plenty of nighttime use, and it’s rechargeable via USB, solar panels, or the integrated hand crank.
-The crank makes it especially useful in emergency situations or anywhere without access to a reliable power source.
-Plus, the internal battery can also double as a backup power bank to top up your smartphone or other small devices.
+The 600-lumen output also makes it one of the brightest, though all of that illumination is easily adjustable with a grippy knob to focus the light (either 360 degrees or from just half of the light ring).
+The 5,200mAh battery provides plenty of nighttime use as well, and it’s rechargeable via USB, solar panels, or the integrated hand crank.
+The crank makes it especially useful for emergency situations or anywhere without access to a reliable power source.
+Additionally, the internal battery can double as a backup power bank to top up your smartphone or other small devices.

 Goal Zero Torch 500

 The Torch 500 is lightweight, compact, and incredibly versatile.
-The ruggedized body is about the size of a traditional household flashlight, but the IP67 rating means it’s resistant to drops, dust, and shakes, plus it’s water-resistant to a depth of one meter for up to half an hour.
-The 500-lumen output is usable as a focused flashlight beam or a broad lantern-style pattern that’s perfect for campsite tasks.
+The ruggedized body is about the size of a traditional household flashlight, but the IP67 rating means it’s resistant to drops, dust, and shakes as well.
+Plus, it's water-resistant to a depth of one meter for up to half an hour.
+The 500-lumen output is also usable as a focused flashlight beam or a broad lantern-style pattern that’s perfect for campsite tasks.
 The coolest part is that it’s both solar and USB-C rechargeable.